perfsys/cloud-crm/README.md

 sls deploy -v
 ```

-Step 3: Verfiy and Enjoy
+Step 3: Verify and Enjoy
 ----------------------

 1. **Go to folder with a client code:**